Just a reminder that, as mentioned in our January 15 newsletter, our weekly newsletters and

 Nomadland, a film written and directed by Chloé Zhao, and starring Frances McDormand as a woman who travels around the (present-day) Western United States, is widely considered to be the best North American film of 2020, and won the Oscar for Best Picture at the 93rd Academy Awards.
 It was released widely in the U.S. on Friday, February 19, 2021.

-On February 18, just one day prior to the film's release in the U.S., its distributor Searchlight Pictures – formerly Fox Searchlight, and now the arthouse films division of The Walt Disney Company – announced that the Canadian release of Nomadland would begin on April 9.
-(Initially, there was supposed to be an early theatrical release in the Toronto area on March 19, Nomadland will be available in Canada on the Star hub of the Disney+ streaming service, apparently for no extra charge to subscribers, as well as in additional Canadian theatres, on April 9.
+Just one day prior to the U.S. release, the film's distributor Searchlight Pictures – formerly Fox Searchlight, and now the arthouse films division of The Walt Disney Company – announced that the Canadian release of Nomadland would begin on April 9.
+(Initially, there was supposed to be an early theatrical release in Toronto area cinemas on March 19, however with theatres in that region remaining closed, that part of the plan was cancelled.)

 Why wasn't "Nomadland" available in Canada sooner?

 Nomadland has had a slow North American rollout, due in part to the coronavirus pandemic and the resulting closures of theatres across the continent (and indeed worldwide).
 This began with film festivals including the Toronto International Film Festival (TIFF) in September 2020, where it had a capacity-limited digital screening – albeit one that could be accessed from anywhere in Canada.